 Before beginning to style the Christmas table, I had to remove the last of the Christmas decorations boxes.

-A week ago, the table was covered in boxes.
-Fortunately, in the last week, the number of boxes had dwindled to just a few which I moved to the living room.
+A week before styling the table, it was covered in boxes.
+Fortunately, in the last week, the number of boxes has dwindled to just a few which I moved to the living room.

 This red plaid Christmas table is not just for show.
-This coming Saturday evening we are hosting three couples, two of which we haven’t seen in over a year.
-I’m thrilled to have them over during the holidays.
+The Saturday evening after I styled the table, we hosted three couples, two of which we haven’t seen in over a year.
+I was thrilled to have them over during the holidays.

 First, to accommodate everyone comfortably, I added a second leaf to the table.